-In order to establish consistency across PATH programs it is recommended that the PATH Enrollment Checklist below is used when enrolling PATH participants.
+For consistency across programs, the Department recommends Providers use the PATH Enrollment Checklist below when enrolling participants

 PATH Enrollment Checklist

 Enrollment: PATH enrollment implies that there is the intent to provide services for an individual other than those provided in the outreach setting.
 The term enrolled means that there is a mutual intent for the services to begin.
 PATH enrollment is when: